- Make an Appointment

 VTCC provides 24-hour acute care for children and adolescents in a supportive environment.
 VTCC has 24 beds, including two units with 12 private rooms each.
-Patient amenities include a full size gymnasium, outdoor courtyard with play equipment, seasonal pool and recreation activity areas.
+Patient amenities include a full size gymnasium, outdoor courtyard with play equipment and recreation activity areas.

 The short-term acute care inpatient program seeks to stabilize children and adolescents and then transition them back home with mental health care support within their community.
 Acute care program services include: